-Add the Pan and Zoom tool
+Add a Pan and Zoom effect

-- 1. On the Timeline, select the clip that you want to zoom. - 2.
-To open the Pan and Zoom, select More on the left sidebar and find the Pan and Zoom tool in the Video Editing.
+- 1. On the Timeline, select the clip that you want to zoom on. - 2.
+Click the More tools icon on the left-hand sidebar and select Pan and Zoom under Video.

-3. Select one of the presets and drop it on a clip.
+3. Click one of the presets to apply it.

 This will add two keyframes to the clip.
-The camera will move between these two keyframes and you can set up camera movements from one point to another.
+The camera will move between these two keyframes, and you can set up camera movements from one point to another.

-4. To change the beginning keyframe, double-click the first point of the clip and to change the ending keyframe, double-click the second point of the clip.
-Then use the frame in the player to set the zoom level for each point of the camera movement.
+- 4. To change the beginning keyframe, double-click the first point on the clip.
+Then, use the frame in the player to set the zoom level for the starting point of the camera movement. - 5.
+To change the ending keyframe, double-click the second point on the clip.
+Then, use the frame in the player to set the zoom level for the ending point of the camera movement.

 To change the length of the zoom effect, move a keyframe left or right.
 To move the zooming effect on the clip without changing its length or other settings, move it along the clip.

-Repeat steps 2-4 to combine other camera movements in one clip.
+If you want to add more camera movements, repeat steps 2-4 to combine other camera movements in one clip.
 For example, you can zoom in on an object, pan across the frame with the same zoom level, and then zoom back out to 100%.